Underwater basket weaving: Current use

 In recent years, many subjects in the humanities have adopted scientific methodologies under the category of social sciences.
 Some of the courses offered in these subjects have drawn criticism; for instance, an op-ed expressed concern over the lack of rigor and scientific relevancy in coursework at the University of Minnesota.
-Such criticism has been accused of stereotyping the social sciences as underwater basket weaving subjects.
+Such criticism has been accused of unfairly stereotyping the social sciences as underwater basket weaving subjects.

 Dave Ramsey, American personal finance writer and radio host, has used the self-invented term "German Polka History" to describe university degree programs that are unlikely to result in a career and which he thus advises people against pursuing.
 He uses the term along with a degree in "Left-Handed Puppetry" as an umbrella description to avoid singling any specific degree for ridicule.

 Notable uses

 The phrase was used during the Vietnam War era to describe the sort of major that many young men who would otherwise not have entered college undertook to escape the draft.
 US Senator Gordon L. Allott referred in 1968 to "the situation that we were in after World War II where we had universities setting up courses in underwater basket weaving, and all this sort of thing".
 Senator Robert Byrd used the phrase in 1969 when questioning the use of funds to offer professional training to Cuban refugees.
 The University of Portsmouth had a joke syllabus for underwater basket weaving on the Technology faculty pages, and another joke syllabus proposal was posted by a University of Central Arkansas student magazine.

 US punk band NOFX referred to an underwater basket weaving course in their song "Anarchy Camp".

 The phrase appears in the MIT application process as a humorous example suggesting students should simply state their current interests.